-Additionally, there are many anxiety-motivated behaviors individuals often encounter in relationships.
+There are many anxiety-motivated behaviors individuals with anxiety often encounter in relationships:

 - Being angry and/or irritable